-There’s a growing demand for person-centred and recovery-centred care for mental health.
-This has implications for the architecture of mental health facilities because they are currently being designed to an old paradigm of clinical service-centred care.
+MAAP recognise that the design of the built environment profoundly affects health outcomes.
+We support the growing demand for person-centred models of care and recovery-centred care for mental health.
+This has implications for the architecture of health facilities because they are too often still being designed to an old paradigm of clinical service-centred care.

 Optimal Sizing of Hospitals – NSW Health Infrastructure (2015)

 Heart & Lung International Benchmarking Review – Metro North Hospitals & Health Services (2015)

 National Particle Treatment & Research Centre – Health Infrastructure NSW (2015)

 International Review of Optimal Sizing – Children’s and Acute Hospitals – Health Infrastructure NSW (2013)